The Ultimate New England Fall Road Trip Itinerary (6 States)

 The drive from Essex, CT, to Newport, RI, will take you 1 hour 20 minutes with no stops.

-Here are the best things to do in Newport, Rhode Island:
+Best things to do in Newport, Rhode Island:

 • Take a scenic walk along the cliffs that offer beautiful views of the Atlantic Ocean on one side and views of Newport’s mansions on the other.